 This Toolkit is a collection of:

-- Videos, readings, and other resources on the theory and practice of creating inclusive information systems
+- Readings or Videos, Communities of Practice, and Model Projects on the theory and practice of creating inclusive information systems

 Who is this for?